gurshafriri/field-of-work/README.md

-# Gur's works portfolio: The Creative Field
+# Gur's works portfolio: Field of Work

 A spatial, audio-visual portfolio experiment that maps creative works onto a 2D plane defined by **Technology** (X-axis) and **Music** (Y-axis).